needle-mirror/com.unity.2d.animation/Documentation~/SkinEdToolsShortcuts.md

 ### Sprite Influences panel

- The __Sprite Influences panel__ displays a list of Sprite Meshes that are currently being influenced by the selected bone.
+ The __Sprite Influences panel__ displays a list of Sprite meshes that are currently being influenced by the selected bone.

  ![](images/SpriteInfluencesExample.png)

- When the __Skinning Editor__ is set to [Character mode](#editor-toolbar), the Sprite Influences panel allows you to remove an unwanted Sprite Mesh from the list so that it’s not influenced by the selected bone.
+ When the __Skinning Editor__ is set to [Character mode](#editor-toolbar), the Sprite Influences panel allows you to remove an unwanted Sprite mesh from the list so that it’s not influenced by the selected bone.
 It’s also possible to add a selected Sprite to the list which will include the selected bone’s influence in its deformation.

- To add a Sprite Mesh to the list, select the bone in the Skinning Editor window as well as the Sprite you want to add, and then select __Add (+)__ at the bottom-right of the panel.
+ To add a Sprite mesh to the list, select the bone in the Skinning Editor window as well as the Sprite you want to add, and then select __Add (+)__ at the lower right of the panel.
 To remove a Sprite from the list, select it  in the list or in the editor window and then select __Remove (-)__.

 ## Rig tools